aditya4pavan/react-next/README.md

 The easiest way to deploy your Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme) from the creators of Next.js.

 Check out our [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying) for more details.

+Description:
+To enable real-time metrics reporting for payment data, we need an aggregation table that calculates and stores key metrics (e.g., total number of payments, total payment amount) at defined intervals.
+Instead of an ETL job, this aggregation table will pull data directly from the Glue table (data in S3) using Amazon Athena or Redshift Spectrum.
+The table will allow the frontend UI to display metrics up-to-date without significant data movement or transformation processes.

+Acceptance Criteria:
+An aggregation table is created and populated by querying Glue tables using Athena or Redshift Spectrum.
+Glue table schema is set up correctly, reflecting the required payment data structure.
+Metrics (e.g., total payments, total payment amount) are calculated directly from the Glue table and updated every 15 minutes.
+API endpoint provides access to the latest metrics for display in the frontend UI.